jazzyjackson/MIXINTvNegative1/readme.markdown

 My perspective is that interfaces are pretty easy to copy, and they're the part that makes a difference in what capabilites your computer gives you.
 The hard part of replicating all these services is the web server part - and especially serving thousands to millions of requests per day, and building software that can accomdate dozens to hundreds of full time contributors.
 The frameworks that accomodate these use cases require specialization and present a barrier to entry to learning how to build applications.

 Poly Interpreter aims to provide an interactive timeshare application to dozens to hundreds of participants per day, not millions, so I get to have a much smaller, easier to inspect codebase with the intention of being modifiable by individuals, whether hacking away at stylesheets to make it look the way you want, or bolting on new functionality in web assembly, I want to make it obvious how everything works, so you can get it to work for you.

+poly interpreter is a self-modifying environment for the iterative design of containerized applications

+any language can be used to perform back-end logic tying in back end api's from the front-end is as easy as POSTing a command

 ### operator.js
 ### switchboard.js